 USM Haller pieces in all sorts of shapes and sizes can perform this role perfectly.
 Waist-high credenzas allow for the subtle control of the flow of movement in your office without decreasing visibility.
 Ceiling-high pieces can fully divide areas while maintaining openness with the inclusion of open or glass modules.
 Alternatively, make use of USM Privacy Panels for sturdy freestanding partitions that can be moved at a moment’s notice to wherever they’re needed in the office.

-You can design your own room dividers using the USM Haller system by visiting our interactive online configurator tool - or get in touch to work with our experts on bespoke pieces for your office or to place an order for USM Privacy Panels.
+You can design your own room dividers using the USM Haller system by visiting our interactive online configurator tool – or get in touch to work with our experts on custom pieces for your office or to place an order for USM Privacy Panels.
 You can also buy ready-made pieces from our online shop.